Credit for all Italian translations goes to LaMomo!

 The sound of a wolf howling made me jump in my seat and immediately scolded myself for being so tense.
 You're a wimp, Swan.
 Do you know that?
 Yes, thank you, I do know that and I don't need you to remind me.

 The rest of the journey was very uneventful.
 Had I not been so wound up by what I was actually doing, I might have fallen asleep behind the wheel.
-I had not slept in almost twenty-four hours after all, and I usually had to sleep for at least seven hours every night to even function.
-It was really hard when I drove on the long dark roads, but whenever I drove through a county or city that had their streetlights on; I sobered up and told myself that it wasn't much farther.
+I hadn't slept in almost twenty-four hours, and I usually had to sleep for at least seven hours every night to even function.
+It was difficult when I drove on the long dark roads, but whenever I drove through a county or city that had their streetlights on; I sobered up and told myself that it wasn't much farther.

 When I finally reached Seattle, the sun was coming up and the roads were getting busier.
 A few cars honked at me because of the speed I maintained.
-Well, I'm sorry if my truck can't handle the busy life of the city, but people should respect the elderly.
+It annoyed me, but there wasn't much I could do about it.
+My truck simply couldn't handle the busy life of the city.

 Sea-Tac was packed with people when I arrived and I groaned.
-I really hoped that my flight wouldn't be delayed or something like that.
-I just wanted to be on my way for real and get out of the country.
-But my luck couldn't work forever.
-The line at the check-in counter was insane and going through security was mind-numbing, but eventually, I got onto the plane and I relaxed a bit.
-The flight would take over eleven hours so I hoped I would be able to get some shut-eye.
-I crossed my fingers that I didn't have a seat close to someone with a baby 'cause that would just be typical.
+I hoped that my flight wouldn't be delayed.
+I just wanted to be on my way for real and get out of the country, but my luck couldn't work forever.
+The line at the check-in counter was insane and going through security was mind-numbing.
+Eventually, I got on the plane and I relaxed a bit.
+The flight would take over eleven hours and I hoped I would be able to sleep at least a bit.
+As long as I didn't have a seat close to a baby.